Alphaopen/alphalogic_api/docs/alphalogic_api.rst

 In the example above, this means that the function handle_after_set_double will be called if param_double is changed.
 In the case of parameter changes, you can use whichever name of the handler function you like.

-4) Handler for configure Object after creation
+4) Handler for configure Object after creation by user
 ::
     number = ParameterLong(visible=Visible.setup)
     def handle_defaults_loaded(self):